gancev/CarND-Capstone/README.md

 * Yi Yang (satine.yy@gmail.com)
 * Gokberk Ozden (ozdengokberkk@gmail.com)

+### Result check:
+Smoothly follows waypoints in the simulator.
+Respects the target top speed set for the waypoints' twist.twist.linear.x in waypoint_loader.py.
+Works by testing with different values (from 20 to 60) for kph velocity parameter in /ros/src/waypoint_loader/launch/waypoint_loader.launch.
+Stops at traffic lights when needed.
+However, due to the camera issue with the workspace and the time limit, the traffic lights information are read directly from  '/vehicle/traffic_lights', instead of the classfier.
+Stops and restarts PID controllers depending on the state of /vehicle/dbw_enabled.
+Publishes throttle, steering, and brake commands at 50hz.
+Launches correctly using the launch files provided in the capstone repo.

+## DBW(Drive-by-wire) node

+The DBW node takes the /twist_cmd topic as input and uses various controllers to provide appropriate throttle, brake, and steering commands.
+These commands can then be published to the following topics:

+/vehicle/steering_cmd
+/vehicle/throttle_cmd
+/vehicle/brake_cmd

+They are published at 50Hz as required.
+Since a safety driver may take control of the car during testing, to avoid the PID controller mistakenly accumulating error, the DBW status is checked by by subscribing to /vehicle/dbw_enabled.

+The commands above are calculated respectivelly:
+# steering:
+The steering is calculated by yaw_controller, which takes the desired linear x velocity and angular z velocity of the twist command from waypoint follower, and the current linear x velocity as input: steering_angle = arctan(wheel_base / turning_radius) * steer_ratio turning_radius = current_linear_velocity / target_angular_velocity target_angular_velocity = desired_angular_velocity * (current_linear_velocity / target_linear_velocity)

+The current linear velocity is filtered by a low pass-by filter to avoid noises.

+# throttle:
+A PID controller is set for the throttle control.
+It takes in the difference between the desired linear velocity and the current linear velocity, as well as the sample time, and outputs the throttle(0. to 1.0).

+# brake:
+While the acceleration depends on the throttle, the deceleration of the car relys on the brake.
+When the car needs to slow down, which means the desired velocity is less than the current velocity:
+- throttle is set to 0
+- brake = a_deceleration * vehicle_mass * wheel_radios

+To fix the car wanding issue as mentioned in the walkthrough, the following_flag check is desactivated in waypoint_follower/src/pure_pursuit_core.cpp PurePursuit::calcTwist(), so that the waypoint follower updates the waypoint angular velocity all the time.

 Please use **one** of the two installation options, either native **or** docker installation.